rossrobino/ovr/apps/docs/src/server/docs/02-components.md

 ## Running components

-To evaluate components (for example, if you aren't using `App` or need to call them separately), you can use the `toGenerator` and `toString` functions.
+To evaluate components (for example, if you aren't using `App` or need to call them separately), you can use these functions.

 ### toGenerator